Engin-Boot/pong-stage-muskan01/Stage0/Start_the_game.md

   Given - Menu appears:
   Press S to start the new game
-  Press esc to exit the game
+  Press E to exit the game

-  When - Player presses esc
+  When - Player presses E

   Then - game closes